CO-8: Procedure Code Inconsistent with Provider Type/Specialty

 How to Prevent CO-8

-- Train billing staff on the relationship between provider specialties, taxonomy codes, and billable procedure ranges
+- Train billing staff on provider type and specialty coding requirements

 Related Denial Codes